joh120/Area_perimeter_rectangle_challenge/README.md

 # Area_and_perimeter_rectangle_challenge

-Area and Perimeter of a Rectanglec
+Area and Perimeter of a Rectangle
 The program should:

 – Prompt the user to enter the length and width of the rectangle.